-“MBRDNA Personal Information” means any information relating to (i) an identified or identifiable natural person and, (ii) an identified or identifiable legal entity (where the information is protected similarly as personal information, personally identifiable information, or personal data under applicable Data Protection Laws), where for each (i) or (ii), the data is MBRDNA Data.
+“MBRDNA Personal Information” means any information relating to, describing, or reasonably capable of being associated with or linked to (i) an identified or identifiable natural person, household, or deviceor, (ii) an identified or identifiable legal entity (where the information is protected similarly as personal information, personally identifiable information, or personal data under applicable Data Protection Laws), where for each (i) or (ii), the data is MBRDNA Data.

 “MBRDNA Systems” means any computer, computer network, computer application, storage device, mobile computing device or software owned, licensed or leased by MBRDNA, or operated by a third party on behalf of MBRDNA, which: (a) connects to or otherwise interacts with Provider systems; or (b) is enabled or intended to access or interact with MBRDNA Data created or Processed in connection with the Agreement.

 “Data Protection Laws” means any and all international, federal, state, national, provincial and local laws, regulations, directives, standards, guidelines, policies, and procedures, as amended, applicable to Provider pertaining to the security, confidentiality, or privacy of MBRDNA Personal Information.
 To the extent Provider is required to Process MBRDNA Personal Information of California residents on behalf of MBRDNA, the CCPA applies.
 To the extent Provider is required to Process MBRDNA Personal Information of EEA residents on behalf of MBRDNA, the GDPR applies.